eksl/Sit-on-chair/README.md

 # Sit-on-chair
 Sit on chair website

-Project made for Coders Lab curse.
+Project made for Coders Lab course.
 This is online shop for chairs shop